machinewrapped/gpt-subtrans/readme.md

   Number of seconds between lines to consider it a new scene.

 - `--batchthreshold`:
   Number of seconds between lines to consider starting a new batch of subtitles to translate.
+Not used by the new batcher.
-  Smaller batches take longer and cost more, but introduce more sync points and reduce the scope for GPT to drift.
+  Smaller batches take longer and cost more, but introduce more sync points and reduce the scope for the AI to drift.

 - `--minbatchsize`:
-  Minimum number of lines to consider starting a new batch to send to GPT.
-Higher values result in faster and cheaper translations but increase the risk of GPT desyncing.
+  Minimum number of lines to consider starting a new batch to send to the AI.
+Higher values result in faster and cheaper translations but increase the risk of desyncs.

 - `--maxbatchsize`:
   Maximum number of lines before starting a new batch is compulsory.
+  This needs to take into account the token limit for the model being used, but the "optimal" value depends on many factors, so some experimentation is encouraged.
-Higher values make the translation faster and cheaper, but increase the risk of GPT getting confused or improvising.
+  Higher values make the translation more cost-effective, but increase the risk of the AI getting confused or improvising, triggering expensive retries.

 - `--maxbatchsize`:
   Maximum number of lines before starting a new batch is compulsory.
-Higher values make the translation faster and cheaper, but increase the risk of GPT getting confused or improvising.
+Higher values make the translation faster and cheaper, but increase the risk of the AI getting confused or improvising.

 - `-k`, `--apikey`:
   Your OpenAI API Key (https://platform.openai.com/account/api-keys).
 Not required if it is set in .env

 - `-b`, `--apibase`:
-  API base address.
-Used for third-party API, if it is not set, it will be the default openai official API base address.
+  API base URL.
+Used for third-party API endpoints. if it is not set, the default URL for the model will be used.

 - `-t`, `--temperature`:
   A higher temperature increases the random variance of translations.
 Default 0.

 - `-i`, `--instruction`:
-  An additional instruction for Chat GPT about how it should approach the translation.
+  An additional instruction for the AI indicating how it should approach the translation.

 - `-f`, `--instructionfile`:
-  Name/path of a file to load GPT instructions from (otherwise the default instructions.text is used).
+  Name/path of a file to load AI system instructions from (otherwise the default instructions.txt is used).

 - `--maxlines`:
   Maximum number of batches to process.
 To end the translation after a certain number of lines, e.g. to check the results.